Occupation of the Falkland Islands: 74 days of occupation

 On the first day of the occupation, Governor Hunt and officials from the Foreign Office were removed from the islands by the Argentine forces and sent to Montevideo, Uruguay.
 Argentine troops took over control of the Falkland Islands Broadcasting Studio when Patrick Watts was live on air.
 Rodney Hutchings, a former school-teacher from Britain that had only recently settled in Teal Inlet with his wife and son, recalls the sudden influx of Stanley residents seeking refuge in the settlement:

 Within days of the invasion, families had left Stanley for the safety of the settlements, but they soon returned when they learnt that Argentines were occupying their houses.
 Many schoolchildren were evacuated to camp and we received children aged from five to fifteen years.
 With soldiers patrolling our settlement and children wandering around, we felt it would be better if they were safely occupied.
 I approached our manager who grudgingly gave me permission to continue the children's education in the school room.

 Argentina used Spanish while on the islands, including the use of Puerto Argentino, the Argentine name for Port Stanley.
 Vehicles were told to drive on the right, with painted arrows on the road indicating the direction of traffic.
 Street signs and traffic signs were changed accordingly, including the use of the metric system.
 The Argentinian captain Barry Melbourne Hussey, who was chosen for a position in the administration due to his knowledge and experience of English, asserted safety as a major concern, during discussions with the Falkland Islanders: "Which would you prefer, that our eighteen-year-old conscripts, with their big lorries, should try to drive on the left, or that you, with your little vehicles, change to the right?".

-However, outside Stanley, most roads were single track anyway and some islanders refused to observe the new rule and continued to drive on the left.
+Outside of Stanley, most roads were single track anyway and some islanders refused to observe the new rule and continued to drive on the left.
 Other acts of civil disobedience included Reg Silvey (lighthouse keeper and ham radio enthusiast) broadcasting clandestine radio messages throughout the occupation.